-We know what causes substance use, the interplay of factors like hereditary traits, our environment and our health, but what actually happens to the brain and body when addiction develops?
+We know what causes substance use, the interplay of factors like hereditary traits, our environment, and our health, but what actually happens to the brain and body when addiction develops?

 Addiction is a chronic illness that actually changes the brain.
 Substances, like alcohol and various drugs, interact with the brain’s reward center.
 People often drink or use a drug because of the pleasurable feeling they associate with it.
 That decision to initially start drinking or using is usually voluntary.
 After you make that choice, you get that feeling caused by a surge of dopamine in the brain.

 The brain is wired to encourage behavior that makes us feel good, regardless of whether or not that behavior is healthy.
-That is why many people crave sweets, even if they are making the conscious effort to eat healthier.
+That is why many people crave sweets, even if they are making a conscious effort to eat healthier.
 The brain will also associate drinking and drug use with a pleasurable feeling, but it will adapt.
 Over time, you will need more of the substance to produce the same feeling.

 You may also find that things that used to make you feel good, like socializing or eating a tasty meal, just don’t have the same effect they did in the past.
 Instead, your brain is trained to crave that addictive substance.
 This cycle of addiction continues, becoming difficult to break.
-When you try to stop drinking or use a drug, you will likely feel withdrawal and intense cravings again.
+When you try to stop drinking or using a drug, you will likely feel withdrawal and intense cravings again.

 Get Help With Gateway Foundation